 UnitedHealth Group (UNH)

-IBM, still known as “Big Blue,” was the epitome of the blue-chip stock for much of its existence.
+“Big Blue” has been the epitome of the blue-chip stock for much of its existence.
 It still resides in the venerable Dow Jones Industrial Average, but its stock price has fallen on hard times in recent years.
 Since peaking at $215.80 on March 14, 2013, the stock has been in a marked downtrend.

 Public Storage (PSA)

 The idea behind investing in Public Storage is simple.
 As Americans continue to accumulate things, they need a place to store all of it.
 As a retiree, if you subscribe to the belief that the most solid companies in a particular industry are the industry leaders, then Public Storage is worth considering.
 Unlike many of its competitors, PSA operates with an extremely low amount of leverage (debt).
 The company also has a policy of consistently raising its dividend, which it has at an annualized rate of 9.8% since 2002.
-Currently, the stock sports a fat 3.62% dividend yield.
+Currently, that translates to a dividend yield north of 4%.

 Consider These: The 10 Best Short-Term Investments